hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Web Security Appliance (WSA)
+  - combined integrated solution of strong defense and web protection, visibility, and controling solutions
   - decryption policies define the handling of HTTPS traffic within the web proxy:
     - when to decrypt HTTPS traffic.
     - how to handle requests that use invalid or revoked security certificates